IGME-202-2231/project-1-bbbbuh/README.md

 ## Game Design

--   Camera Orientation: _How are the art assets viewed from? (ie. topdown or side)_
+-   Camera Orientation: Topdown
--   Camera Movement: _How does the camera move in your game? (if at all)_
+-   Camera Movement: Fixed
--   Player Health: _How are you handling player health? (healthbar, lives, ?)_
+-   Player Health: You have a set amount of times you can get hit before you die.
--   End Condition: _How does a game/round/level end?_
+-   End Condition: By killing all the enemies on the screen.
--   Scoring: _How does the player earn points in your game?_
+-   Scoring: Player earns points for completing certain actions such as killing with a dash, parrying, completing a level without

 ### Game Description

-_A brief explanation of your game.
-Inculde what is the objective for the player.
-Think about what would go on the back of a game box._

 ### Controls

 -   Movement
-    -   Up:
+    -   Up: w
-    -   Down:
+    -   Down: s
-    -   Left:
+    -   Left: a
-    -   Right:
+    -   Right: d
--   Fire:
+-   Fire: left click
+-   Parry: right click
+-   Dash: space
+-   Aim: Mouse

 ## You Additions

-_List out what you added to your game to make it different for you_
+- Dash mechanic that gives you a burst of invincible movement that damages enemies that you dash through
+- Parry mechanic that puts up a shield around you for a short moment that will reflect projectiles \
+- Ability to aim omni directionally

 ## Sources